Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 #4: Raw Beef Birthday Bowl with Chick Toppers and Bone Gummies

-Your golden’s birthday is tomorrow and you’re standing in the kitchen at 9pm thinking… okay, kibble is not happening.
+Tomorrow is your golden’s birthday and you are standing in the kitchen at 9pm wondering to yourself, okay, kibble is not happening.

-I had that exact moment with my dog last spring.
-Ended up throwing together a raw bowl at midnight and honestly?
-She went absolutely feral for it.
-In the best way.
+I had that exact moment with my dog last spring… and ended up throwing together a raw bowl at midnight and she went absolutely feral for it (in the best way).

 Here’s what goes into this bowl: